 Stay at luxurious private pool villas and resorts, Experience thrilling water sports – parasailing, scuba diving, and snorkeling – or take a sunset dinner cruise.
 Get best holiday deals for Bali offered only by TravelTriangle.

-How to get to Karimun Island?
+How To Get To Karimun Island?

-Things to do in Karimun Island, Indonesia
+Things To Do In Karimun Island, Indonesia

-One will never find themselves wondering too hard about what to do here, since the island offers a range of touristy activities.
+One will never find themselves wondering too hard about what to do here since the island offers a range of touristy activities.

 1. Island Hopping

-With the help of some locals you could trek or hike around and discover breathcatching views of the islands and the sea.
+With the help of some locals, you could trek or hike around and discover breath-catching views of the islands and the sea.
 A bit of a hike away from Karimun is the best sunset spot on the island.
 From here you will be able to see Karimun in its entirety.
 Find a good company, get a few beers and you are all set here.

-This phrase turns into a reality on this island with the key differentiator being the safety.
+This phrase turns into reality on this island with the key differentiator being the safety.
 You can sight sharks around the sight and swim with them to satisfy your adrenaline rush while locals take care of your safety.
 We suggest you not to touch the big fish.
 Also, don’t push yourself — do this when you’re a hundred percent ready.

-7. Mangroove Trekking
+7. Mangrove Trekking

-Within the Kurimunjawa National Park a protected mangrove area offers trekking along raised boardwalks deep into the forest.
+Within the Kurimunjawa National Park, a protected mangrove area offers trekking along raised boardwalks deep into the forest.
 Tourists are generally discouraged by locals as they warn them about this activity being too expensive.
 There is a huge difference between what locals pay and what tourists do.
 It is said that the more foreign tourists who are seen to visit mangrove forests, the more the Indonesian government (and locals) are able to see their value which can help slow their destruction.
 One can think of this as a donation.

-Places to Stay in Karimun Island
+Places To Stay In Karimun Island

-1. Breze Azurine Lagoon Retreat
+1. Breve Azurine Lagoon Retreat

-Rooms closer to the road are the lower priced, but offer arguably better views, however the higher the tag, the more privacy.
+The rooms offer arguably better views, however the higher the tag, the more privacy.
 Decor is tasteful and classic made of all things natural like wood and rattan, perfectly complementing the tropical climate.
 The outdoor tub (with hot water!) is a bonus.